soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 18-38 Subsurface Sewage Treatment Systems.* ::

-(a)  Minimum requirements.
+(a) Minimum Requirements for new subsurface sewage treatment systems.

    (1) The design, treatment, construction, maintenance and operation of new subsurface sewage treatment systems, and the plans therefor, require the review and approval of the Department, provided that the requirements of this section shall not apply to subsurface sewage treatment systems necessary for an agricultural activity that are designed, provide treatment and are constructed, maintained and operated in compliance with State and Federal law.

    (2) All new individual sewage treatment systems shall comply with the requirements of 10 NYCRR Part 75 and Appendix 75-A except where a local government or agency has enacted, or these rules and regulations specify, more stringent standards, in which case, the more stringent standards shall apply.

-   (3) All new intermediate sized sewage treatment systems shall comply with the requirements set forth in Design Standards for Wastewater Treatment Works, Intermediate Sized Sewerage Facilities, New York State Department of Environmental Conservation (1988), except where a local government or agency has enacted, or these rules and regulations specify, more stringent standards, in which case, the more stringent standards shall apply.
+   (3) All new intermediate sized sewage treatment systems shall comply with the requirements set forth in New York State Design Standards for Intermediate Sized Wastewater Treatment Systems, New York State Department of Environmental Conservation (2014), except where a local government or agency has enacted, or these rules and regulations specify, more stringent standards, in which case, the more stringent standards shall apply.

       (i) As a condition of approval the Department may require evidence of financial security prior to construction, from any owner or operator of a new intermediate sized sewage treatment system or a substantial alteration or modification to an existing intermediate sized sewage treatment system.
 Such financial security shall consist of a bond, or an equivalent guaranty, to be deposited with the Department, covering the full cost of the construction of such facility and an additional bond or an equivalent guaranty for the payment of labor and material furnished in the course of such construction.
 Upon completion of construction and payment of labor and materials, such bonds or other guaranties shall be released.
 Additionally, a bond or equivalent guaranty may be required for the maintenance and operation of the facility for a period of five years post-construction.
 No bond or guaranty is required where the owner or operator of such a facility is a village, town, county or city.